grafana/grafana/docs/sources/installation/troubleshooting.md

 ## Diagnostics

 The `grafana-server` process can be instructed to enable certain diagnostics when it starts.
 This can be helpful when investigating certain performance problems.
-It's *not* recommended to have these enabled per default.
+It's *not* recommended to have these enabled by default.

 ### Profiling